 Ann’s diagnosis came as a huge shock after an ultrasound to investigate a sudden bleed.
 She had to travel to Sydney for her initial surgery, which thankfully went smoothly.
 Back home in Canberra, the day she started chemotherapy she was feeling positive and confident.

 At her first meeting with her medical oncologist, Dr Alison Davis, who is an ANZGOG member, researcher and director, she was asked to consider joining a clinical trial.
-Read what Dr Davis says about the urgency of this research.

 The goal of the trial, called ECHO and run by ANZGOG, was to explore whether exercise during chemotherapy could improve the health, survival and quality of life of women with ovarian cancer.

 Ann, already a regular at her gym, gladly volunteered.
 She says any stress and worry she felt would lift while she was doing the program, including daily walks, set for her by an exercise physiologist.

 Unfortunately though, another shock was coming.
 Ann was on holiday to celebrate being cleared of cancer when she began experiencing new symptoms.
 You can imagine how devastated she was to learn the tumours had spread into her small and large bowel.